If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode. To get started:

 Specify the Standard rule: select the required option from the drop-down list.

-When creating a calculation scheme, you can create a new rule and/or a new criterion.
+When creating a calculation chart, you can create a new rule and/or a new criterion.
 To do this, click Add a payroll rule and Add criterion.

 For details on these settings, see the articles Creating a new calculation rule and Creating a new calculation criterion.